torvalz/torvalz.github.io/_notes_backup/Public/MongoDB.md

 ---
-title : MongoDB
-notetype : feed
-date : 22-02-2022
+title : How to Install MongoDB 5.0 in Ubuntu notetype : feed date : 22-02-2022
 ---
+# Problem
+My `MongoDB Atlas` free tier does not allow for upload anymore because my data size reaches the limit.
+I have to transfer the DB to a Ubuntu based server.

 # Installation
-I am trying to install ```MongoDB``` on Ubuntu 20.04 LTS.
-The current stable version is 5.0, and I refer to [this tutorial](https://thishosting.rocks/install-mongodb-ubuntu/).
+I am trying to install `MongoDB` on `Ubuntu 20.04 LTS`.
+The latest stable version is 5.0, but `apt install` would not install the latest.
+So, I refer to [this tutorial](https://thishosting.rocks/install-mongodb-ubuntu/).

 ## Add the public key
 ```